argoproj-labs/argocd-image-updater/docs/basics/update-strategies.md

     by these pull limits, it is **not recommended** to use the `latest` update strategy with images hosted on Docker Hub.

+!!!note
+    If you are using *reproducible builds* for your container images (e.g. if your build pipeline always sets the creation date of the image to the same value), the `latest` strategy will not be able to determine which tag to update to.

 Strategy name: `latest`

+Basic configuration:

 ```yaml
 argocd-image-updater.argoproj.io/image-list: <alias>=some/image